Kathua: Climate

-Kathua has a monsoon-influenced humid subtropical climate (Koppen Cwa).
+Kathua has a monsoon-influenced humid subtropical climate (Köppen Cwa).
 Kathua generally experiences extreme rainfall during the monsoon being on the windward side of Sivalik.
 Because of its proximity to rivers, the climate is moderate to very hot in summers and mild to very cold in winters.
-Summers are hot and the temperature may reach 39 degrees, while in winters, the temperature can dip to below 0 degrees at nights.
+Summers are hot and the temperature may reach 40 degrees, while in winters, the temperature can dip to below 0 degrees at nights.

 Heavy downpour is experienced during the monsoon season in July and August.
 The annual rainfall is around 1700 mm, mainly in monsoons and winters.
 Heavy hailstorms may be experienced in February and March, but are very rare; Kathua does not experience snowfall.
 Fog and sometimes Smog occur regularly during the winters, especially in January and February.

 Compared with Jammu, temperatures in Kathua remain fairly lower by 3-4 degrees.
 December and January can be very cold especially nights, while February to April and October- November remain pleasant and dry.
 August is generally humid and sometimes very uncomfortable.
 Winters are also wet due to frequent rains due to western disturbances.
 Late night thunderstorms are common while May is notorious for heavy dust storms.